Afghan journalists 'have to get out of the country' | DW | 15.09.2021

 Afghan journalist Ahmad Wahid Payman (l.), along with Lisa Kretschmer (c.) and Christian Mihr of Reporters Without Borders, say the situation for Afghan human rights defenders, activists and journalists remains dire

-Payman describes how, of the 55 media outlets, newspapers, radio stations, and online services that were active in Herat alone just a few weeks ago, only six are still operating.
+Payman describes how, of the 55 newspapers, radio stations, online services and other media outlets that were active in Herat alone just a few weeks ago, only six are still operating.
 Women are no longer allowed to work in them, and music and entertainment programs have been canceled.

-He also points out something that has gone under-reported so far: The Taliban have released about a thousand serious criminals from Afghanistan's prisons.
-Now, he says, the reporters who had written about their crimes were being threatened by these former prisoners.
+He also points out something that has gone underreported so far: The Taliban have released about a thousand serious criminals from Afghanistan's prisons.
+Now, he says, the reporters who had written about their crimes are being threatened by the former prisoners.

-ROG managing director Christian Mihr is deeply shocked by all this, but there is at least some positive news this morning: The German Interior Ministry has given a residence permit to 2,600 potentially endangered people from Afghanistan, which means they do not have to go through the asylum procedure once they arrive in Germany.
+ROG managing director Christian Mihr is deeply shocked by all this, but there is at least some positive news this morning: The German Interior Ministry has given a residence permit to 2,600 people from Afghanistan who are potentially in danger, which means they do not have to go through the asylum procedure once they arrive in Germany.
 According to Mihr, these people include human rights activists as well as journalists.

+Mihr welcomes the promises of residence, but in an interview with DW and fellow German public broadcaster NDR, he criticizes German authorities for a lack of transparency.

 The Taliban initially sent out conciliatory messages after taking power.
 In their first press conference in mid-August, the Islamists declared that journalists would be able to continue working in Afghanistan.